Sveet/l4d2-docker-competitive-rework/README.md

 The provided folders for `/scripts` and `/cfg` include both Vanilla + Competitive files.
 No directory merging should be needed.

-To run the server, update the `docker-compose.yml` and configure `/cfg/server.cfg` to your liking.
+Before running the server, update the `docker-compose.yml` and configure `/cfg/server.cfg` to your liking.

 For admin controls, add your steam ID to `/addons/sourcemod/configs/admins_simple.ini`

+Run the server with `docker compose up -d`.
+View logs with `docker logs -f l4d2`.

 Original `Left4DevOps/l4d2-docker` docs are below.